Arun Nehru

+Early life and background

 Arun Nehru was born on 24 April 1944.
 His father was Anand Kumar Nehru, a member of the Nehru-Gandhi family.
 He studied at La Martinière Boys College, Lucknow, and Lucknow Christian College.
-He was married in 1967 to Subhadra and had two daughters.
-He has 3 grandsons.
-Akhil Madan, Yash Madan and Vickram Tikkoo.
-He died on 25 July 2013 in Gurgaon.

 Career

 He worked as a businessman for 17 years before entering into politics.
 He was president of the paint firm Jenson and Nicholson at the time when Prime Minister Indira Gandhi persuaded him to change career.
 However, he rose to prominence after Sanjay Gandhi's death.
 The business community regarded him as a decisive person and even termed him as "one-window clearance".
-When Rajiv Gandhi forayed into politics in 1981, Nehru became his key advisor.
+When his cousin Rajiv Gandhi forayed into politics in 1981, Nehru became his key advisor.
+Following Indira Gandhi's assassination in 1984, Nehru played a key role in ensuring Rajiv Gandhi's appointment as Prime Minister by persuading then-President of India, Zail Singh, to appoint Rajiv Gandhi as Prime Minister before he was even elected as the party leader.
+Nehru also contributed to development of the Special Protection Group.